telvarost/MostlyModernRecipes-StationAPI/README.md

 v1.2:
 * All recipes can now be enabled/disabled
+* Remove old stone button recipe (modern stone button recipe is the new normal)
 * Removed shapeless Jack o’ Lantern recipe
   * Modern Minecraft does not have shapeless Jack o' Lanterns so the recipe has been moved to the [MiscTweaks](https://github.com/telvarost/MiscTweaks-StationAPI) mod
   * Modern Minecraft Jack o' Lanterns: https://minecraft.wiki/w/Jack_o%27Lantern